altss-research/private-markets-asset-classes/README.md

 # Private Markets Asset Classes

-This repository provides a neutral, structured reference for private-market asset classes as used by institutional allocators, fund managers, and data systems.
+This repository provides a neutral reference of private market asset classes, with selected adjacent strategies included for allocator context.

-It reflects commonly observed classifications across investment mandates, fund disclosures, and public institutional reporting.

 ---